verhimanshu/Chicago/README.md

-# Detroit
+# Chicago
-Project provides an insight on multiple different aspect of Detroit including public safety, service requests and events etc.
+Project provides an insight on multiple different aspect of Chicago including public safety, service requests and events etc.